broadinstitute/polyphonia/README.md

 `--max-mismatches`

-By default, a sample is considered potentially contaminated if at most 1 contaminating consensus-level allele does not appear as a minor or consensus-level allele in the contaminated sample.
+By default, a sample is considered potentially contaminated if all contaminating consensus-level alleles appear as minor or consensus-level alleles in the contaminated sample.
 You can allow for more sequencing errors or missed minor allele calls by specifying a larger threshold using `--max-mismatches`.
 A too-large `--max-mismatches` will result in many erroneous cross-contamination calls.

 Alleles are only compared or, therefore, counted as mismatches if they pass the [allele filtering thresholds](#allele-filtering-thresholds) and appear at positions that pass the [read depth filter](#position-inclusion-thresholds).